Movie Review: “La Rafle” (2010)

-You know how you have that moment when you can choose not to eat a cookie or pastry, and you hold it in your hand and some part of your brain thinks, “This isn’t a good idea,” but you pop it into your mouth anyway; and even as all that sweetness is coursing through your system, regret sets in, because it’s what you wanted but it’s not what you needed?
-I’m increasingly feeling like that at the movies.
+You know how there's a moment when you can choose not to eat a cookie or pastry, and you hold it in your hand and some part of your brain thinks, “This isn’t a good idea,” but you pop it into your mouth anyway; and even as all that sweetness is coursing through your system, regret sets in, because it’s what you wanted but it’s not what you needed?

 By this point I’d long given up on “La rafle.”
 I knew it had taken one of the most tragic events of the 20th century and turned it into kitsch.
 Even so, at this moment, I thought, “Let it be him.”

 And it was him!
 It was little Nono, hardly aged for whatever horrors he’d gone through!
 And Annette begins to cry from happiness and holds the boy in her arms.
 And immediately, with all that sweetness coursing through my system, regret set in.
 The scene was what I wanted but it wasn’t what I, nor the film, needed.

 What is it with these recent movies about the horrors of World War II anyway?
 Why do we need to milk tragedy this way?
 Why is it not enough that Jewish mothers and children are stuffed into cattle cars bound for Poland?
 Do we need to intercut to the sympathetic, feverish nurse, biking to the train station on her last legs, on the hope that ... what?
 What if she got there in time?
 What could she do?
 Who would she stop?
 The French police?
 The Nazis?
 History?
 Yet the intercutting continues in order to heighten the drama.
 Or melodrama.